laravel/docs/validation.md

     'email' => 'unique:users,email,' . $user->id

-If you need to use another column to ignore, just pass the column name as the last argument to expression:
+If you need to ignore by a column different than `id`, you may specify the name of the column name at the expression:

     'email' => 'unique:users,email,' . $user->id . ',user_id'